collegebacker/backer-ui/README.md

 ---

+12. Checkout the `main` branch.
+13. Run `yarn chromatic` again to deploy Storybook to the `main` branch on Chromatic.

+---

-12. Create tag.
+14. Create tag.
-13. Gongratulations!
+15. Gongratulations!
 You have successfully released a new version of the project. 🎉